syntasso/kratix-marketplace/sql/azure/README.md

 ## Prerequisites

-Requires a secret for connecting to azure:
+Requires a secret for connecting to azure with permissions to create SQL databases:

 ```
 kubectl create secret generic azure-credentials --from-file=key=key.pem \